Bollingb/bblifephotos/page/chris-manson.md

 tags:
 ---

 [Brandon Bolling](https://Intagram/bbolling82) is a college student at [Allegheny College](https://emberjs.com/team).
-Ember-Ghost was an experimental project that came out of the work on converting the [Ember Guides](https://guides.emberjs.com) to be a static Ember application.
-Ember-Ghost has since inspired the creation of [Guidemaker](https://github.com/empress/guidemaker) and is a driving force for the evolution of the Ember static site ecosystem.

-Ember Ghost is entirely open source so if you want to see how it works or if you would like to contribute please [check out the git repository](https://github.com/empress/ember-ghost).
+I am looking to double major in Integrative Informatics and Environmental Science.
+This site is a collection of all my life photos, starting from the beginning.
+I will leave a feedback form in case you have any questions or suggestions, thanks!